Baby Bok Choy

 This delicious Baby Bok Choy recipe with warm garlic dressing is the crunchy and tasty side you’ve been looking for!
 Crisp-tender bok choy is lightly sautéed and then paired with an Asian-style sauce made of fresh garlic, soy sauce, sesame oil, and sriracha.

-If you love veggie side dishes, you should also check out my perfectly grilled zucchini, this refreshing sesame cucumber salad, and these uber-popular sautéed garlic broccolini.
-They all make for tasty and healthy additions to any meal.
+If you love veggie side dishes, grab my perfectly grilled zucchini recipe, this refreshing sesame cucumber salad, and my uber-popular sautéed garlic broccolini.

 pan fried halved baby bok choy topped with soy dressing and sesame seeds

-I must confess, I’ve probably eaten my weight in bok choy over the years – it’s just that good!
-Its mild flavor and awesome crunch make it a great vegetable that can be paired with almost anything.
+I’ve probably eaten my weight in bok choy over the years because it’s just that good!
+Its mild flavor and awesome crunch make it a great vegetable that pairs with almost anything.

 Pan-fried baby bok choy tossed in a tasty warm dressing made with garlic, soy sauce, sesame oil, and a hint of sriracha is my favorite way to cook it.
-Also known as Pak Choi or Chinese Cabbage, bok choy is a leafy green vegetable that has been a staple in Asian cuisine for centuries.
-For this recipe, we will be using the baby version, which is simply a smaller, tender variety.
-I love serving it with Hunan beef or bourbon chicken, depending on what I have a taste for.
+Also known as Pak Choi or Chinese cabbage, bok choy is a leafy green vegetable that has been a staple in Asian cuisine for centuries.
+For this recipe, we will use the baby version, which is a smaller, tender variety that I love serving with Hunan beef or bourbon chicken, depending on what’s in the fridge.

 What You’ll Need